gamesbook/protograf/docs/source/examples/commercial.rst

             The hexagon identifers across the top and side are created with a ``Sequence(`` command; they are not "built-in" to the grid.
-Not many games seem to use these, or use them in quite different ways, so there is currently no automated way of doing this.
+Not many games seem to use these, or use them in a wide variety of ways, so there is currently no automated way of doing this.

 ----------- ------------------------------------------------------------------
 Screenshot  .. image:: images/boards/commercial/warpwar.png